 Option 1 – Take the Transmilenio from the airport to La Candelaria

-Check how far your accommodation is from the station and if it is still a bit of a walk then download the Tapsyi App and book a taxi to take you the rest of the way.
+Check how far your accommodation is from the station and if it is still a bit of a walk then download one of the taxi or ridesharing apps and book a car or taxi to take you the rest of the way.
 Or just suck it up and walk!
 Don’t flag down a taxi, especially at night or if you are on your own.

 Option 2 – Book an Uber from the airport to Bogota City Centre